SelectQuoteLabs/SQForm/README.md

 ## Consuming

-This is a Typescript library and therefore relies on Typescript types from libraries other than this one.
-The libraries who's types SQForm relies on are marked as a [peer dependency](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#peerdependencies) if the library is also required for non-type imports.
-Otherwise, they're marked as an [optional dependency](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#optionaldependencies).

 By default in NPM v7 and above peer dependencies will be installed automatically.
 You can check your npm version using `npm --version` to determine the version you are using.
 If your version is not at least v7 you must install the peer dependencies manually.

 Optional dependencies are always installed but can be omitted by using `npm install --no-optional` when installing this package.